Read Time : 10 Minutes

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

-How does a heat pump work in the UK?
-Well.. extremely efficiently.
-They can offer 300% - 400% efficiency through most of the year, although in the case of air source heat pumps, this figure will start to drop off when the outside temperature drops below 0°C. Most air source heat pumps will work at around 200% efficiency down to -10°C and often boast attractive efficiencies down to -15°C to -25°C.
+On the whole heat pumps can work extremely efficiently in the UK.
+They can offer 300% - 400% efficiency through most of the year, although, in the case of air source heat pumps, this figure will start to drop off when the outside temperature drops below 0°C. Most air source heat pumps will work at around 200% efficiency down to -10°C and often boast attractive efficiencies down to -15°C to -25°C.

 The useful heat produced is pumped into air ducts and can be transported to various locations around the building or can be used to heat water that feeds into radiators.
 Ground source heat pumps work a little differently, getting their heat source from the ground outside or a body of water.